mschauer/PointProcessInference.jl/README.md

 ## Usage

-The following example loads the coal miner data set, performs the statistical analysis.
+In the following example we load the UK coal mining disasters data and performs its statistical analysis via Poisson point processes.

 ```